COVID-19 Health Screenings

-If students or staff become symptomatic while on campus, or are identified as close contacts, all school sites have unmonitored self-swab Color kits that can be used and dropped off on the same day at any of the following: (1) any school site before 10 a.m., (2) any of the mobile testing sites, or (3) any central office drop-off locations from 9:00 a.m. to 4:30 p.m.
+If students or staff become symptomatic while on campus, or are identified as close contacts, all school sites have unmonitored self-swab Color kits that can be used and dropped off on the same day.

-For more information about COVID-19 testing, or to find a testing site near you, visit sf.gov/getttested or call SFDPH’s COVID Resource Center at 628-652-2700.
+For more information about COVID-19 testing, or to find a testing site near you, visit sf.gov/gettested or call SFDPH’s COVID Resource Center at 628-652-2700.

 Parents/families will need to set up their own account first, then add their child as a "dependent."
-To add a dependent, you will need the STUDENT NUMBER.
-Please check with your school to get the right student number (in SYNERGY and PARENTVUE as "student no").
+To add a dependent, you will need their student number.
+Please check with your school to get the right student number (in Synergy and ParentVUE as "student no").

 If there is still an error:

-- Email firstname.lastname@example.org and send them the Student Name, Number, Parent email and a screenshot of the error message.
+- Email firstname.lastname@example.org and send them the student name, student number, parent email, and a screenshot of the error message.